Apaark13/synthion/README.md

 # Synthion

-**Turn any lecture into a textbook.
-Locally.**
+**Turn any lecture into an image and illustrations rich textbook locally for free!**

 YouTube playlists, videos, PDFs, audio — in.
-Chaptered, cited, illustrated HTML textbooks — out.
+Chaptered, cited, illustrated HTML textbooks, with real relevant **screenshots** and images from the videos.
 No API keys.
 No cloud.
 Small quantized models on your own hardware.

 [Installation](#installation) · [Chapter CLI](#chapter-cli) · [Architecture](#how-it-works)